adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 **Important items to consider when terminating Q-in-Q for Expressroute**

-- Ethertype must be 0x8100 (any reference to 0x9100 is specific to my lab only)
+- Ethertype must be 0x8100
 - A single Expressroute circuit is made up of 2 physical paths.
 Each physical path requires BGP peering to the Micrsoft Edge Routers (MSEEs).
 - It's highly recommended that customers work with their provider to determine if the customer will receive 1 or 2 physical hand offs and the impact on path redundancy.
 - Expressroute requires EBGP and does not support multihop.